tkych/quicksearch/README.md

  * If _?web_ is NIL, it does not search in Cliki, GitHub and BitBucket.
  * If _?quicklisp_ is NIL, it does not search in Quicklisp (also _?cliki_, _?github_, _?bitbucket_).
  * At least one search-space must be specified.
- * If _?description_ is T, it displays project's descriptions (except for Quicklisp-search).
+ * If _?description_ is T, it displays project's descriptions (QuickDocs-url for Quicklisp-search).
  * If _?url_ is T, it display project's url.
  * _?cut-off_ is the max number of printing repositories each space.